 The final element of larceny involves the taker's intent to permanently deprive the owner of the use and enjoyment of the property.
 In other words, if the person who took the property intended to eventually give it back, this would not constitute larceny.

 Larceny is a specific intent crime, which means that the person taking the property must specifically intend to commit larceny.
-So in a situation where a person reasonably believes that they own the property they are taking, they would not have the specific intent of required for larceny.
+Therefore, in a situation where a person reasonably believes that they own the property they are taking, they would not have the specific intent of required for larceny.

 One Larceny or Several?